 UK homeowners spent a massive £55bn on home renovations in 2020 according to the 2020 Renovation Nation Report by money.co.uk.
-To identify some of the key trends in home renovations and to provide you with advice and tips, we’ve spoken to Jordan Vincent, Architectural Project Manager for Schüco.
+We have identified some of the key trends in home renovations to provide you with advice and tips.

 What trends have you noticed in the past two years?